jemmons/Gauntlet/README.md

     Now that transitions happen syncronously in version 5, these are no longer necessary and have been removed.

 ## API
 Full API documentation [can be found here](https://jemmons.github.io/Gauntlet/Classes/StateMachine.html).

+## Contributing
+[Pull requests](https://github.com/jemmons/Gauntlet/pulls) are welcome!
+Please keep in mind this is a weekend project, though, so reviews times measured in “*n* of weeks” are to be expected.

+Found a bug?
+Want a feature?
+[Issues](https://github.com/jemmons/Gauntlet/issues) are the way to communicate!
+Though the same disclaimers around response times apply.
+Thank you for your patience.

+## License
+`Gauntlet` is released under the MIT license.
+[See LICENSE](https://github.com/jemmons/Gauntlet/blob/master/LICENSE) for details.